trokster/xcayp/README.md

 Xcayp
 =====

 Have you ever dreamed of escaping from your PC and start coding from any internet enabled device?
-Xcap allow this and much more.
+Xcayp allow this and much more.
-In fact we do not yet understand the full potential of this technology.
-But we know it is a stepping stone in new teritorries.
+In fact we do not yet understand the full potential of this approach.
+But we feel it is a stepping stone into new territories.

-Xcayp is a modular online interface of which the code is stored in an web oriented database with advanced synchronisation capabilities.
-Allowing a radical approach to interface, devlopment, deployment.
+Xcayp is a modular online interface in which the code is stored in a web oriented database with advanced synchronisation capabilities.
+Allowing a radical approach to user interfaces, development, and deployment.

 For the time being the interface is composed of: